 Construction Industry: Injuries and Fatalities

-Let’s take a closer look at the construction industry, where the numbers highlight the critical importance of prioritizing safety.
-In 2022, the private construction sector recorded 174,100 total reportable cases (TRC) of nonfatal injuries and illnesses, as reported by the Bureau of Labor Statistics.
+Let’s take a closer look at the data on injuries and fatalities in the construction industry, which underscore the critical importance of prioritizing safety.
+In 2022, the private construction sector reported 174,100 total recordable cases (TRC) of nonfatal injuries and illnesses, according to the Bureau of Labor Statistics.

 The Fatality data recorded 1,069 fatalities, highlighting critical safety concerns.
 Falls, slips, and trips were the primary cause, representing 38.4% of these incidents, often involving falls from heights such as roofs, ladders, and scaffolding.
 The second most common cause, accounting for 20% of deaths, was contact with objects or equipment, including being struck by falling materials, caught in machinery, or crushed by structural collapses.
 Transportation-related incidents, such as vehicle collisions and rollovers, made up 16% of fatalities, while 15% were due to exposure to harmful substances or environments like toxic chemicals, electrocution, or extreme temperatures.